What is 4PL logistics: Difference between 3PL and 4PL logistics

 • DSV launched its Lead Logistics platform in 2019 as a cloud-based, asset-light solution serving customers across 80 countries.
 The Danish company's modular approach supports supply chain design and management across all transport modes and currencies.
 Their 70,000 employees focus on flexibility and cost reduction through strategic partnerships.

 • UPS Supply Chain Solutions integrates information across transport operations through established systems.
 With 454,000 employees worldwide, this Atlanta-based company provides real-time data access for strategic decision-making.
 UPS combines its shipping expertise with end-to-end supply chain integration capabilities.
+For companies that currently manage this in spreadsheets or disconnected portals, that single source of truth alone tends to justify the switch.

 • CEVA Logistics operates 750 warehouses globally with 78,000 employees supporting its Contract Logistics division.
 This French provider focuses on technology and innovation to deliver optimized solutions.
 CEVA designs, executes, and monitors supply chain strategies regardless of complexity or geographical scope.